 You’ve probably seen them in movies and tv-series: the enormous army of terracotta warriors in Xi’an, China.
 They are one of the top sights in China and with good reason.

 The site is close to Emperor Qin Shi Huang’s Mausoleum, who became emperor at 13.
 The warriors are part of the huge burial site and was created to protect the emperor in his afterlife.
 Each warrior is unique – maybe modelled after actual soldiers.
 The soldiers and the chariots are life-size, which is awe inspiring and the technical skills are definitely to be admired.
 All in all, there are about 7.000 soldiers, horses, chariots and weapons.
 This place is huge.
 It took 11 years to finish.
 Along with the mausoleum it took 720.00 builders.
 It is of course a UNESCO-site.

-We just took the local transportation but there a plenty of planned trips since this is one of the top sights in China.
+We just took the local transportation, but there are plenty of planned trips, since this is one of the top sights in China.
 You need plenty of time, since the mausoleum is also worth visiting.

 Have you been there lately?
 Leave a comment if you have more updated knowledge